- Calibrate the meter: shoot a gray card or other solid target with

 false-color displays to compare light levels to your reference.

-- Compare white balances: aim the camera at a white or gray card
+- Compare white balances: aim the camera at a white or gray card under

-under your reference lighting, and tap to
+your reference lighting, and tap to lock the

-wider range of white points than others do.)
+white points than others do.)

 - Check lighting evenness: when you need flat, even lighting (on a greenscreen, white cove, test charts, or flat art), Cine Meter’s waveform monitor shows you the relative light levels across the camera’s field of view in a single glance.
 It’s a lot quicker to use the waveform monitor than to spot-meter several points across the field of view, or to take multiple incident readings to get the same information.

-- Match color temperatures: using and the RGB waveform monitor makes it very simple to compare LCD displays, different LED lights, or any other combinations of radiant or reflected lights.
+- Compare color temperatures: using and the RGB waveform monitor makes it very simple to compare LCD displays, different LED lights, or any other combinations of radiant or reflected lights.
 If you use on a known-good source (or a white card illuminated by it), the differing RGB levels when looking at another source will indicate how you have to color-correct it to make it match, without the subjectivity of the human eye.

 Shooting this scene in matrix mode captures most of the tonalities but leaves the subject a bit underexposed.